GoogleCloudPlatform/gcpdiag/website/content/en/runbook/steps/lb/analyze-timeout-health-check-log.md

 2. Investigate your application's configuration to ensure it is correctly handling health check probe requests. {success_criteria}

-3. Check if firewall rules or iptables configurations are not blocking the health check probes from reaching the backend instances, resulting in timeouts.
+3. Check if firewall rules or iptables configurations are blocking the health check probes from reaching the backend instances, resulting in timeouts.